Kaleb Nation: YouTube

 Nation began his career as a viral video producer on YouTube in 2009.
 As of October 2013, Nation's YouTube channel "kalebnation" has 74,000 subscribers and 49 million video views.

 His second channel "60SR" has over 18,000 subscribers and 12 million video views.
 In May 2012, Nation announced that his channel "60SR" had joined digital media company PMC to become a daily, 60-second entertainment web show.
 The show ended regular production in August 2013.

 In 2011, Nation appeared on stage at YouTube convention Playlist Live with a panel of authors.
 He is a regular attendee of YouTube convention VidCon.

-In August 2013, Nation was chosen by Taco Bell to be the company's official correspondent at the 2013 MTV Video Music Awards.

-Business

-In 2013, Nation founded online marketing agency Kaleb Media.
+In 2019, Nation was honored on stage at Vidcon as a Founding Featured Creator alongside John Green, Hank Green, Shaycarl, Dave Days, Olga Kay, and Michael Buckley.

 Other work

 From 2009 to 2011, Nation wrote for TwilightGuy.com, a website dedicated to the Twilight series of books by Stephenie Meyer.
 The website was featured in BusinessWeek and Entertainment Weekly.
 Nation also appeared in the documentary Twilight in Forks: The Saga of the Real Town and was profiled by the Huffington Post when a parody he posted of Pottermore became a viral hit.

-In May 2012, Nation starred in Princess Charming, the music video by Megan and Liz.
+In May 2012, Nation starred in "Princess Charming", a music video by Megan and Liz.

 In December 2013, Nation made a cameo appearance in Rebecca Black's "Saturday" music video.
-He has appeared in other music videos for artists including Sleeper Agent, Lindsey Stirling, Taryn Southern, Dave Days, and Who Is Fancy.

 Personal life

 Nation resides in Los Angeles, California with a chinchilla named Chilla and a puppy named Selfie.

-He is married to fellow YouTube personality Taylor Elizabeth Nation, whom he met in 2010 at YouTube convention Playlist Live and began dating in 2012 at YouTube convention Vidcon.
-On June 7, 2014, Nation proposed at YouTube convention Digifest in New York City on stage in front of a crowd of over 12,000.
+He is married to fellow YouTube personality Taylor Elizabeth Nation, whom he met in 2010 at YouTube convention Playlist Live and began dating in 2012 at Vidcon.
+On June 7, 2014, Nation proposed at Digifest in New York City on stage in front of a crowd of over 12,000.
+Their relationship was featured in the 2017 documentary Internet Kids.

 Nation attended the University of Texas but left after signing his first book deal.
 He is a black belt in taekwondo.